KnowageLabs/Knowage-Server/doc/user/NGSI/index.md

 # Introduction

-Welcome to the SpagoBI NGSI User & Programmer's Manual
+Welcome to the Knowage NGSI User & Programmer's Manual